UPDATED: APRIL 27, 2023 | 1 MIN READ

 Most car accidents that end in with an insurance claim being filed have a defined party at fault.
-A party at fault could end up being the driver who rear-ended another car, a negligent owner, or even a vandal facing criminal charges.
+A party at fault could end up being the driver who rear-ended another car, a negligent owner, or even vandal facing criminal charges.

-If, at the end of the insurance company’s investigation, you are determined to be the party at fault, you should expect your premium to increase more than if your vehicle was just an innocent bystander.
+If you are determined to be the party at fault at the end of the insurance company’s investigation, you should expect your premium to increase more than if your vehicle was just an innocent bystander.